 In his book Methods of Ethics (1875), Sidgwick attempted to develop the utilitarian theories of John Stuart Mill.
 The following year Sidgwick married Eleanor Balfour, the sister of Arthur Balfour, the future British Prime Minister.
 Eleanor had been involved with the developments at Newnham College for several years and in 1880 became its vice-principal.

 In 1881, Sidgwick campaigned, with success, for the admission of women to examinations at Cambridge University.
 However, he resigned from the University Council in protest at their refusal to grant degrees to women.
-Henry Sidgwick died of cancer in 1900.
+Henry Sidgwick died of cancer on 28th August 1900.

 By 1873 twenty-two out of the thirty-four professors of the university granted formal leave to women students to attend their lectures, and a few years later this twenty-two had grown to twenty-nine.
 In the case of several of the professorial lectures there were special reasons against opening them to women, and, in particular, the admission of women to the medical lectures was not asked for either at that or any later time.